Characterizations of categories of commutative C*-subalgebras: The infinite-dimensional case

 If $\dim(H)$ is uncountable, the situation becomes a bit more involved.
-A complete classification of (maximal) abelian subalgebras of $B(H)$ is known~\cite{segal:decomposition}, and we will use this to establish a weakly terminal commutative subalgebra.
+A complete classification of (maximal) abelian subalgebras of $B(H)$ is known~\cite{segal:decomposition,sinclairsmith:masas}, and we will use this to establish a weakly terminal commutative subalgebra in the following lemma.
+Before doing so, let us explain the intuitition behind the use of cardinal numbers $\alpha$ and $\beta$ in the statement.
+For any cardinal number $\alpha$, the C*-algebra $B(H)$ has a commutative subalgebra $L^\infty(0,1)^\alpha$ that needs to be accounted for in a weakly terminal commutative subalgebra, as in the previous lemma.
+Because there are $\dim(H)$ many of those, a sum over a second cardinal $\beta\leq \dim(H)$ is called for.